 As we’ve said throughout this review, Freetrade UK is unapologetically aimed at beginners who favour a relatively passive approach to share dealing.
 Its research and analysis functionality reflects this.

 One of the most notable aspects of the Freetrade app is the Freetrade Community.
 This is essentially a forum where users can start discussions of any kind of investing topic.
-This is a great way to learn new strategies and share tips with your fellow traders, and adds a social aspect to the app which will appeal to a lot of investors.
+This is a way to learn new strategies and share tips with your fellow traders, and adds a social aspect to the app.

 Payments on the Freetrade App